TuriGuilano/twitter-realtime/README.md

 > Results

 The results are pretty cool.
 I came up with the idea (thanks to my buddy @Zishrodrigues aswell for brainstorming with me) to create a realtime brainstorm tool.
 You type in the word and based on related hashtags you get a personalized word cloud.
 This may come in handy for big projects where in the beginning state you need to brainstorm on relative subjects.

+> Features

+What's all the bells and whistles this project can perform?

+This app allows the user to see fill in query, the query is stored and emitted to the server where it talks to the twitter stream module.
+Serverside the stream is being filtered on the given query and sends it back to the client.
+Client side we filter all the tweets on their hashtags.
+The hashtags on their turn are being stored.
+If they occure more than five times, we append the hashtag to the body.

+> Tunnel event

+I wrote a function that checks if the user is connected or not every X seconds.
+If the user is disconnected he gets feedback due to an alarm message.

+> Excistense of the data

+After we connected to the Twitter stream API we have the data available.
+The data is being emitted from the server to the client.
+Clientside the data is being stored in an array.
+There is a socket connection that creates a continuous pipeline with the twitter stream API.
+So the data is available at all times.

 > Vision & Goal